St. Lawrence College offers two programs in accounting as follows:

 The first two years in both programs are common.
 The Business Administration – Accounting (3 year) program offers students a more intensive background in financial accounting, corporate finance, cost accounting and taxation during the third year as well as a work placement in the final semester of the program.

 This program is comprised of the study of business fundamentals with a focus on accounting and finance, including financial and cost accounting, taxation, and accounting software applications.
-Students have the opportunity to pursue the payroll certification through the SLC Continuing Education Department.

 |Semester 1||Semester 2||Semester 3||Semester 4|